Joe Hendry: Amateur wrestling career

 2018 Commonwealth Games.
 Hendry went out of competition in the Round of 16, losing to Australia's Nicolaas Verreynne.
 Following the Commonwealth Games, Hendry would go on to win the British Senior National Championship in Greco-Roman wrestling in 2018.

 Personal life

-Hendry has a Master's degree in business and marketing.
-He is the nephew of politician Drew Hendry, the SNP MP for Inverness, Nairn, Badenoch and Strathspey, and a former Highland Council leader.
+Hendry has a Master's degree in business and marketing from Heriot-Watt University.
+He is the nephew of politician Drew Hendry, the former SNP MP for Inverness, Nairn, Badenoch and Strathspey, and a former Highland Council leader.